jbs0710/Strickland_GEOG678/Lab_4/README.md

 # Task 1: Create and link the HTML and Javascript pages for this assignment

-- Screenshot of Webpage Shown Below:
+- Screenshot of VSCode Shown Below:

 - Task 1 - Four Corners HTML